 Council on the Underground Economy

-Since its creation, CUE has grown to 17 agencies.
-The CUE has also collected more than $76 million from unlawful businesses by enforcing labor, licensing, and tax laws.
-CUE members share information and come together with a common purpose: to bring businesses and individuals into compliance with applicable state laws.
-The CUE will continue to maintain a toll-free referral line, 1-877-96-LABOR (1-877-965-2267) and online complaint system for businesses and individuals seeking information or to lodge complaints about suspected cases of fraud and misclassification.
+Since its creation, the CUE has grown to 18 members.
+The reporting agencies have collected more than $110 million from unlawful businesses by enforcing labor, licensing, and tax laws.
+CUE investigators share information and come together with a common purpose; to bring businesses and individuals into compliance with applicable state laws.
+The CUE to maintains a toll-free referral line 1-877-96-LABOR (1-877-965-2267) and email address firstname.lastname@example.org for businesses and individuals seeking information or to lodge complaints about suspected cases of fraud and misclassification.

-Why tackle the underground economy?
-The underground economy and worker misclassification is not a new phenomenon or one which exists just in Massachusetts.
 Most businesses are law-abiding and responsible, treat their employees fairly, and stand behind the goods and services they sell.
 These legitimate businesses often wind up paying higher costs when other businesses evade the law.
-Businesses in the underground economy pay workers sub-minimum wage or "off the books", illegally misclassifying their employees to avoid paying for unemployment or workers' compensation insurance and refusing to withhold taxes.
-When the underground economy is allowed to flourish, workers are denied basic workplace rights and protections, legitimate businesses find they can't compete.
-Consumers are subject to unregulated goods and unlicensed services and Massachusetts is cheated out of revenue that could otherwise fund worthy programs and services.
+Businesses in the underground economy may pay workers sub-minimum wage or "off the books", misclassify their employees to avoid paying for unemployment or workers' compensation insurance and refuse to withhold taxes.

 Current member agencies include: